Realist evaluation

 Realist evaluation or realist review (also realist synthesis) is a type of theory-driven evaluation used in evaluating social programmes.

+Basis and principles

-It was originally based on the epistemological foundations of critical realism.
+Realist evaluation was originally based on the metaphysical foundations of critical realism.
 Ray Pawson, one of the originators of realist evaluation was "initially impressed" by how critical realism explains generative causation in experimental science; however, he later criticised its "philosophical grandstanding" and "explain-all Marxism".

 Based on specific theories, realist evaluation provides an alternative lens to empiricist evaluation techniques for the study and understanding of programmes and policies.
+Some writers on realist evaluation argue that interventions are theories.
 This technique assumes that knowledge is a social and historical product, thus the social and political context as well as theoretical mechanisms, need consideration in analysis of programme or policy effectiveness.

 Realist evaluation techniques recognise that there are many interwoven variables operative at different levels in society, thus this evaluation method suits complex social interventions, rather than traditional cause-effect, non-contextual methods of analysis.
 This realist technique acknowledges that intervention programmes and policy changes do not necessarily work for everyone, since people are different and are embedded in different contexts.